A Guide to the Best Secured Credit Cards of 2024

 The minimum initial deposit is $200, while the maximum is $1,000.
 Note that you can eventually increase your credit limit by making additional cash deposits of up to $5,000.

-Another characteristic that makes this one of the best secured cards is that it charges a fixed APR of 9.99%, so you don't need to worry about interest rate increases.
+Another characteristic that makes this card stand out is that it charges a fixed APR of 9.99%, so you don't need to worry about interest rate increases.

 The annual percentage rates on the Applied Bank Secured Visa® may be below the market average.
 However, the list of additional fees that it charges is quite long.
 There's a $48 annual fee, another $30 for additional cards and card replacements, a $12.95 per-item fee for optional payments, a $30 stop payment fee, and a $50 reinstatement fee.